Studying online

 - Outcomes

-Students are able to (1) recall and integrate key knowledge about the concepts, mechanisms and pathways responsible for the normal function of the physiological systems examined in the unit (i.e. the physiological control, cardiovascular, respiratory, renal, reproductive and gastrointestinal systems); (2) understand how human diseases affect the normal function of the human body; (3) obtain skills in the design of simple scientific experiments.; (4) make accurate measurements of experimental variables.; (5) undertake data analysis and correctly interpret results.; (6) make clinically relevant physiological measurements using classical physiology techniques.; (7) use computer-based digital data acquisition and analysis systems.; and (8) communicate in writing the results of laboratory work..
+Students are able to (1) recall and integrate key knowledge about the concepts, mechanisms and pathways responsible for the normal function of the physiological systems examined in the unit (i.e. the physiological control, cardiovascular, respiratory, renal, reproductive and gastrointestinal systems); (2) understand how human diseases affect the normal function of the human body; (3) undertake data analysis and correctly interpret results.; (4) make clinically relevant physiological measurements using classical physiology techniques.; and (5) use computer-based digital data acquisition and analysis systems..

 - Assessment